cogentcore/lab/physics/README.md

 See [physics docs](https://cogentcore.org/lab/physics) for the main docs.

-The [world](world) visualization sub-package manages a `View` element that links to physics bodies and generates an [xyz](https://cogentcore.org/core/xyz) 3D scenegraph based on the physics bodies, and updates this visualization efficiently as the physics is updated.
+The [phyxyz](phyxyz) ("physics") visualization sub-package manages a `View` element that links to physics bodies and generates an [xyz](https://cogentcore.org/core/xyz) 3D scenegraph based on the physics bodies, and updates this visualization efficiently as the physics is updated.
+There is an `Editor` widget that makes it easy to explore physics sims.

 ## TODO

+* sphere-sphere collision definitely not right: sometimes too much and sometimes not at all. do all the tests..

+* pendula: if starting in vertical with 4+ links, it gets unstable when target pos is at 0, even with 0 stiff!

 * Muscles: https://mujoco.readthedocs.io/en/stable/modeling.html#muscles